briarwatson/MidlandCode-C13/Module 1 - HTML and CSS/Week 1/Week 2/Day 1 - Monday/Classwork/classwork.md

 - An image in the footer is not necessary but if you do not use one, think about how you would get the text to appear above the image.

 ![layoutPractice.JPG](layoutPractice.JPG)

-## Don't worry, we will also be working on this tomorrow!